Sunit-Shrestha/dotfiles/windows/autohotkey/readme.md

 # How to Enable the scripts
 Compile the .ahk scripts using AutoHotKey Dash.
-Compile "Remappings.ahk" using v2 and "Desktops.ahk" using v1.
+Compile "Remappings.ahk" using v2 and "Desktops.ahk" using v1. <br>
 Create a task in task scheduler for each script with the following properties:
 - General: Run only when user is logged on
 - Triggers: Trigger at log on, at log on of any user